DirkHoffmann/unseq/README.md

 ## Install

-This tool can by installed standalone in any directory, which is part of the `$PATH` variable, e.g. `~/.local/bin/`, `~/bin`, `/usr/local/bin`, `/usr/bin`, ….
+This tool can be installed standalone in any directory, which is part of the `$PATH` variable, e.g. `~/.local/bin/`, `~/bin`, `/usr/local/bin`, `/usr/bin`, ….
-A cleaner, more standard way should be provided in the future.
+A cleaner, more standard way should be provided in the future for standard distributions, unless we can find a more appropriate place like a suite of commandline tools for Linux, which accepts `unseq` among them.

 ### Prerequisite

-Only prerequisite is the installation of `awk`.
+The only prerequisite is the installation of `awk`.

 ## Design

-As sequences of numbers can be generated
+Any sequence of numbers that can be generated with `seq` or an equivalent tool or a sequence of calls to it, should be recognised and correctly translated back by `unseq`.

+The input is expected in decimal number form, one number per line (like `seq` output).

 ## Contribute